Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 To cut my pieces just right, I set everything up according to that video.
 Measuring tape in one hand and pencil in the other, I made my marks and held my breath as I locked the circular saw into place.
 The first cut came with a reassuring whir that echoed in my garage like music.
 Seriously, I can’t express how satisfying that sound was.
 Each cut fell into line, and I started to feel that sweet surge of confidence.

 I could practically hear that wood sighing with relief as I trimmed it down to size.
 By the end, I had this solid jig that felt like it could handle anything I threw at it.
-I built it to fit my saw, and, oh man, when I ran those boards through the jig… that sound!
-Like cutting through butter!
+I built it to fit my saw, and, oh man, when I ran those through the jig… that sound!
+Like through butter!
 I was grinning from ear to ear, and I even did a little happy dance—just me, my old circular saw, and the smell of sawdust.

 The Real Test